Azure-Samples/ms-identity-blazor-server/WebApp-your-API/MyOrg/README.md

   - azure-active-directory
 name: Enable your Blazor Server to sign-in users and call Web API with the Microsoft identity platform
 urlFragment: ms-identity-blazor-server
-description: "This sample demonstrates a ASP .Net Core Blazor Server application calling a ASP.NET Core Web API that is secured using Azure AD"
+description: "This sample demonstrates an ASP.NET Core Blazor Server application calling an ASP.NET Core Web API that is secured using Azure AD"
 ---
 # Enable your Blazor Server to sign-in users and call Web API with the Microsoft identity platform